aixiuxiuxiu/blog/_posts/2024-08-27-pdfextractor.md

 <!-- Recently, the new model [ColPali](https://arxiv.org/html/2407.01449v2) has attracte a lot of attention, for its use of a vision-language model to extract information for retrieval purposes.
 This approach demonstrates that leveraging recent Vision Language Models can produce high-quality, contextualized embeddings directly from images of document pages. -->

 When a (machine-generated) PDF contains mostly text, there are various PDF extraction tools available on the market.
-Some companies offer paid solutions with advanced capabilities, while several open-source Python packages, such as PDFPlumber and PyPDF, are also very useful.
+Some companies offer paid solutions with advanced capabilities, while several open-source Python packages, such as `PDFPlumber` and `PyPDF`, are also very useful.
 In this discussion, I will compare two different free PDF extraction Python packages, highlighting their advantages and disadvantages.

 ## pdfplumber vs pypdf